Updated Hourly

 About this Event

-This is a beginners hand building class to learn the full ceramics process with hands on help from the teacher, start by learning how to hand build a ceramics piece by slab-rolling, coiling, and/or pinching an item of your choice.
+This is a beginner's hand building class.
+We will learn the basics of how to hand build a ceramics piece by slab-rolling, coiling, and/or pinching.

 In this class you will: